YouTube reportedly plans new paid music service

 YouTube didn't immediately respond to a request for comment.

 YouTube would be taking its third swing at the music-streaming business.
 Google introduced an audio-only streaming service called Google Play Music in 2011.
-Three years later, Google launched YouTube Music Key, a subscription service that offered music videos and listen to songs on YouTube without ads for $10 a month.
+Three years later, Google launched YouTube Music Key, a subscription service that offered music videos and ad-free songs on YouTube for $10 a month.
 Google changed the name to YouTube Red in 2015 and expanded it to all kinds of YouTube videos.

 YouTube has a long way to catch up with Apple and Spotify, though.
 Spotify has more than 60 million paying users as of July, while Apples Music has about 27 million subscribers.